WheteThunger/DroneOptions/README.md

 - Allows multiple settings profiles based on permissions
 - Allows other plugins to dynamically change a drone's profile based on attachments or other circumstances

 Note: By default, this plugin changes the settings of all drones since they aren't very balanced in vanilla.
-If you aren't happy with the plugin's defaults, you can of course configure them to your liking.
+If you aren't content with the plugin's defaults, you can of course configure them to your liking.

 ## How it works

 There are multiple types of drones.
 - `BaseDrone` -- Normal drones with no attachments
 - `DroneBoombox` -- Drones that have an attached boombox from the [Drone Boombox](https://umod.org/plugins/drone-boombox) plugin
+- `DroneChair` -- Drones that have an attached chair from the [Ridable Drones](https://umod.org/plugins/ridable-drones) plugin
+- `DroneSign` -- Drones that have an attached wooden sign from the [Ridable Drones](https://umod.org/plugins/ridable-drones) plugin
 - `DroneStorage` -- Drones that have an attached stash container from the [Drone Storage](https://umod.org/plugins/drone-storage) plugin
 - `DroneTurrets` -- Drones that have an attached turret from the [Drone Turrets](https://umod.org/plugins/drone-turrets) plugin
 - `MegaDrones` -- Drones created by the [Mega Drones](https://umod.org/plugins/mega-drones) plugin
-- `RidableDrones` -- Drones that have an attached chair from the [Ridable Drones](https://umod.org/plugins/ridable-drones) plugin

 Each drone type has a default profile which determines the speed, toughness and other properties for drones of that type.
 Each drone type can also have unlimited permission-based profiles which will override the default depending on the drone owner's permissions.